 The Ventura City Council established the Municipal Art Acquisition program in 1999 to highlight local artists.
 As visitors walk along the first and second floors of City Hall, they will see over 100 works of high artistic merit by 70 artists.

 Although the Thomas Fire in 2017 came close to burning the historic building, it was spared.
-This building is the most beautiful architectural site in town and is one of the best free things to do in Ventura.
+This building is the most beautiful architectural site in town and is one of Ventura’s best free things to do.
 When you’re there, stop by the Ventura Botanical Gardens nearby.

 13. Serra Cross Park

 Address: 350 Summit Dr, Ventura, CA 93001

 If you plan to go to Mission San Buenaventura, you’ll hear about the history of the Spanish missionary Father Serra.
 On Easter Sunday in 1782, Father Serra founded the Mission.
 Shortly after he founded the Mission, he planted a large wooden cross on a hill overlooking the church.

 When searching for the Mission, travelers could look for the large wooden cross as a landmark near the Mission.
 Today, that cross is part of Serra Cross Park, named after the Spanish missionary.

 Unfortunately, the original cross was demolished by weather in the 1860s, and a storm knocked down its replacement in 1875.
 Thankfully, the Mission finally replaced the large wooden cross again in 1912.
 Although the Mission replaced the cross for a final time in 1941, its symbolism has remained steadfast since 1782.